gianvallejos92/openai-lwc/README.md

 ## Contact Me

 Test it.
 If there is any problem.
-Please contact me on: https://www.linkedin.com/in/gianvallejos/
+Please contact me on: https://www.linkedin.com/in/gianvallejos/ or "Hablemos de Salesforce" Youtube Channel.